 - Avg.
 Temperature: 36 – 54° F / 2 – 12° C (in Tokyo)

 - Rainfall: 43 – 84 mm

 - Season: Winter

 - Highlights: There are a lot of options for those visiting Japan in winter.
 Both Hokkaido and Japan Alps have great ski slopes that are amazing during the winter months.
+These are some of the best places to visit in Japan during this time.
 You can also visit a Japanese onsen (a hot spring): the most pleasurable experience you can have during the cold winters!
 Sapporo’s Snow Festival will be a unique place to visit as well.
 Around Christmas and New Year’s Eve, a lot of the accommodation might get sold out, and many places may close down as well.

 Katrina Cao Travel Expert in South Korea & Japan